sighthoundinc/ext-sh-edge-sdk/cuda-compile/README.md

     Note: Make sure to copy the folder and not the contents of the folder.
 The current working directory should have two folder `docker` and `samples`

 ## Building the Docker Container
 Run [build-docker.sh](build-docker.sh) to pull the necessary base container from the repository and set up a docker container environment.
+Add the optional argument `--no-cache` to run the container from scratch.

 ## Running the Docker Container
 Run [run-docker.sh](run-docker.sh) to run the container interactively.